mk-runner/FSE/README.md

 NOTE: The `IU X-Ray` dataset is of small size, and thus the variance of the results is large.
-There have been some works using `MIMIC-CXR` only and treating the whole `IU X-Ray` dataset as an extra test set.

 ## Reproducibility on MIMIC-CXR